ulaszewski/beechMarkET/README.md

 **Option #1** (recommended)

-If you use [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) you can install **beechMarkET** pre-requisites by running the following commands in your terminal:
+If you use [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) you can install **beechMarkET** pre-requisited programs by running the following commands in your terminal:
 ```
 conda config --add channels bioconda
 conda create --name beechmarket